 When you join the Willow Valley community, you’ll find numerous social and learning opportunities that benefit every area of your life.
 Music, art, photography, dance, theater, history, cooking, reading – special events, like these, conveniently offered close to home, give members of the Willow Valley Communities the ticket to broaden their horizons and expand their possibilities.
 View a very small sampling of some of the resident events happening soon:

-Meet to discuss and debate current world issues.
+At Great Decisions, we meet to discuss and debate current world issues.
 These discussions are supported by materials prepared by the Foreign Policy Association.
-The coordinators invite all residents to attend and expand their understanding of important issues that impact our world.
+A background book may be ordered from the Association’s website.
+A DVD concerning the topic will also be shown at each meeting.
+The coordinators invite all to attend and expand their understanding of important issues that impact our world.